Vikkanda/C-Projects/A10/bug-report.md

 3. **What misunderstanding of C++ concepts lead you to this incorrect code?**

+When I declared an input stream named infile I got a little confused and thought I had to use an input operator to make it read from the text file

 4. **How to correct the bug?**

+This bug is actually corrected by not using an input operator at all as per below.

 5. **The corresponding bug-free code or code snippet is:**